Effective June 21, 2023 at 1200 hours, Camrose County is lifting the Restricted FIRE BAN.

-- A person wishing to discharge low hazard fireworks in Camrose County must first obtain a low hazard fireworks permit, issued by a Camrose County Fire Chief.
+- A person wishing to discharge low hazard fireworks in Camrose County must first obtain a low hazard fireworks permit, issued by the Manager of Protective & Emergency Services or his designate.

-- In order to issue a low hazard fireworks permit, the Fire Chief must receive from the applicant written consent, including electronic mail, for discharge from the landowner of the property on which the low hazard fireworks will be discharged, and any neighboring affected landowners.
+- In order to issue a low hazard fireworks permit, the Manager of Protective & Emergency Services or his designate must receive from the applicant written consent, including electronic mail, for discharge from the landowner of the property on which the low hazard fireworks will be discharged, and any neighboring affected landowners.

-- The Fire Chief may attach any terms and conditions in the permit that he or she deems appropriate for the specific event and location.
+- The Manager of Protective & Emergency Services or his designate may attach any terms and conditions in the permit that he or she deems appropriate for the specific event and location.

-- The Fire Chief may choose to revoke any previously issued low hazard fireworks permit for reasons of non-compliance with:
+- The Manager of Protective & Emergency Services or his designate may choose to revoke any previously issued low hazard fireworks permit for reasons of non-compliance with:

 - The Alberta Fire Code,

 - The permit, including any terms and conditions,